 Because we use canned peach pie filling we really don't have to worry about any of this as the filling is already thickened and it will set and thicken slightly as it cools.

-After your cobbler has baked if you put it away too early it can become soggy before the next time you get to it.
-This is because if you put it away in a sealed air-tight container while the cobbler is still warm, the condensation that forms in the container can soften the top crust and make it soggy as a direct result.
+After your cobbler has baked, if you put it away too early, it can become soggy before the next time you get to it.
+This is because if you put it away in a sealed, air-tight container while the cobbler is still warm, the condensation that forms in the container can soften the top crust and make it soggy as a direct result.

 A good way to avoid this issue is to make sure that you allow your cobbler to cool completely before putting it away.

-More Favorites from Longbourn Farm
+More Favorites From Longbourn Farm

-Cast Iron Peach Cobbler
+Dutch Oven Peach Cobbler

 Ingredients